-Intersectionality is the network of connections between social categories such as race, class and gender.
-The term Professor was coined by Kimberlé Crenshaw describe that to two overlapping categories may result in disadvantage additional or discrimination.
+Intersectionality is the network connections between social categories such as race, class and gender.
+The term Professor was coined by Kimberlé Crenshaw describe that to overlapping categories may result in disadvantage additional or discrimination.
 For the example, additional discrimination faced by women of colour or queer people with disabilities.
-Using an intersectional lens helps us to connect equality and equity.12
+Using an intersectional lens helps us to connect equality equity.12

-In the run-up to the 2024 European Elections and in the next mandate, incorporating DEIA and using an intersectional lens in all our policy debates is the only acceptable way forward.
+As we are entering a new mandate post-2024 elections, incorporating DEIA and using an intersectional lens in all our policy debates is the only acceptable way forward.
 Together we must strive for truly diverse voices to be heard in EU policy debates and pledge to making inclusive choices.